The 15 Best Ryokans in Hakone

 The open-air baths are a highlight—surrounded by greenery and mountain views that make every soak feel like a retreat into nature.
 Rooms are traditionally styled with tatami mats, futon or twin beds, and balconies overlooking the gardens.

 Guests can enjoy multi-course kaiseki dinners featuring seasonal ingredients, or even indulge in wagyu or crab specialties for a real treat.
-It’s a peaceful yet convenient base, with top sights like the Hakone Open-Air Museum and Okada Museum of Art just steps away.
-Prices typically range from $280 to $700 USD per night, including breakfast and dinner.
+It’s a peaceful yet convenient base, located near top sights like the Hakone Open-Air Museum and Okada Museum of Art, just steps away.
+Prices typically range from ¥42,000 to ¥105,000 per night ($280–$700 USD), including breakfast and dinner.

 Mizunoto – $$$